Background

 The purpose of the measurement study was to examine the validity and repeatability of

-UKK Institute’s Hookie accelerometer in relation to the commonly used Actigraph accelerometer.
+The Hookie accelerometer of the UKK Institute for Health Promotion Research in relation to the commonly used Actigraph accelerometer.
 The study involved 20 participants aged 13–15 years, who completed a sequence of ten 2-minute activities while wearing both accelerometers.
 Both monitors proved comparable in assessing adolescents’ accelerations in typical free-living activities and in classifying the activities by intensity levels.
 Analysing raw accelerometer data with MAD values may thus enable the comparison of accelerometer results between different studies also in adolescents.

 Original publication: